cosmiconfig/cosmiconfig/README.md

 A few things to note:

-- If you use a custom loader, be aware of whether it's sync or async and how that aligned with your usage of sync or async search and load functions.
+- If you use a custom loader, be aware of whether it's sync or async: you cannot use async customer loaders with the sync API ([`cosmiconfigSync()`]).
 - **Special JS syntax can also be handled by using a `require` hook**, because `defaultLoaders['.js']` just uses `require`.
   Whether you use custom loaders or a `require` hook is up to you.